sunzihan23/tp/docs/DeveloperGuide.md

     4. Test case: `find cs 20`<br>
        Expected: All courses with course name containing `CS` and/or `20` are shown.

+    4. Test case: `find n/cs`<br>
+       Expected: All courses with course name containing `n/cs` are shown.
+       Note: The `find` command in the `home` stage does not necessitate any prefixes; therefore, the prefixes used will be interpreted as the search criteria.

-    5. Incorrect find commands to try: `find`, `find c/`, etc.<br>
+    5. Incorrect find commands to try: `find`<br>
-       Expected: No student contacts filtered.
+       Expected: No course filtered.
 Error details shown in the error message.

-2. Finding a student contact while the student contact list is being filtered.
+2. Finding a course while the course list is being filtered.

     1. Prerequisites: Ensure the current page is the home page using the `home` command.
 Filter the courses by course name using the `find` command.